dapr/docs/daprdocs/content/en/reference/api/secrets_api.md

 }
 ```

-Notice here that the name of the secret (`db-secret`) is **not** returned as part of the result.
+Notice the name of the secret (`db-secret`) is **not** returned as part of the result.
 Contrast this with the result from a secret store with name/value semantics as shown bellow.

 ##### Response from a secret store with name/value semantics: